TrueNobility303/homepage/README.md

 Have fun at my website https://truenobility303.github.io/，

-which is based on [GithubPages: Slate Theme](https://github.com/pages-themes/slate)
+which is based on [GithubPages: Slate Theme](https://github.com/pages-themes/slate), teaching me much about Web(HTML,CSS,JS)